Reception of complaint and analysis of admissibility

 Follow-up of recommendations

-The Office of the Commissioner may decide to follow up on whether the federal institution that is the subject of your complaint has implemented the recommendations made in the final investigation report.
-As part of the follow-up, the institution will be asked to document its progress in implementing the recommendations.
+The Office of the Commissioner may decide to verify whether the federal institution cited in your complaint has implemented the recommendations made in the investigation report.
+At the end of the time period given to the federal institution to implement the recommendations, the institution is asked to proactively provide supporting documentation to show the progress made in implementing the recommendations.

 Court remedy